ahmedmkamal313/alx-higher_level_programming/0x05-python-exceptions/README.md

 - `6-raise_exception_msg.py`: A function that raises a name exception with a message.
 - `100-safe_print_integer_err.py`: A function that prints an integer.
 - `101-safe_function.py`: A function that executes a function safely.
-- `102-magic_calculation.py`: A function that does the same as a Python bytecode (was provided).
+- `102-magic_calculation.py`: A function that does the same as a Python bytecode.
+- `103-python.c`: A three C functions that print some basic info about Python lists, Python bytes an Python float objects.

 **This project is for learning purposes only**